-- London Transport would be sympathetic and allow us upto 18 months to come up with funds, subject to our regular progress and funding meetings;
+London Transport would be sympathetic and allow us up to 18 months to come up with funds; subject to our regular progress and funding meetings.

 THE HPCC DREAM WAS REALISED.

-In 1980, The disused Stonebridge Bus depot valued at £4.2 Million was forsale.
-Following a presentation by Leonard Johnson and HPCC it was agreed that it be held for 24 months to allow the purchase by the HPCC at a reduced £1.8 million, using the Inner Urban Areas Program : Grants from Brent Council £700K, the department of Environment (DoE) £400K and the GLC £700K.
+In 1980, the disused Stonebridge bus depot valued at £4.2 Million was for sale.
+Following a presentation by Leonard Johnson and HPCC it was agreed that it be held for 24 months to allow the purchase by HPCC at a reduced £1.8 million using the Inner Urban Areas Program : Grants from Brent Council £700K, the department of Environment (DoE) £400K and the GLC £700K.

-In 1983 a further 450,000 was raised to complete the Brent Information Technology Centre.
+In 1983 a further £450,000 was raised to complete the Brent Information Technology Centre.

 Brent Council promised annual grants for a period of 5 years.
 However due to cuts the Council suspended their grant and took over the centre and used it as a college.
-At a Subsequent Council meeting this decision was over turned by two black councillors suggesting that this would cause riots in Stonebridge, NW London.
+At a subsequent Council meeting this decision was overturned by two Afrikan-Caribbean Councillors; who advised that this would cause riots in Stonebridge, NW London.

-WHERE ARE WE NOW
+WHERE ARE WE NOW?

-Brent Council cabinet members approved a deal to sell public land, which includes the Bridge Park Community Leisure Centre, to Luxembourg-based General Mediterranean Holdings (GMH), whose chairman Nadhmi Auchi is a billionaire.
+Brent Council cabinet members approved a deal to sell public land, which includes the Bridge Park Community Leisure Centre to Luxembourg-based General Mediterranean Holdings (GMH), whose chairman Nadhmi Auchi is a billionaire.

-At a public meeting to save Bridge Park head of the Council Mohammed Bhutt stated, he would halt the sale of Bridge Park and invite Leonard Johnson and his team to talks with the CEO about the development.
+At a public meeting to save Bridge Park, Head of the Council Mohammed Bhutt stated he would halt the sale of Bridge Park and invite Leonard Johnson and his team to talks with the CEO about the development.

 Discussions are taking place around entering into a form of negotiated settlement whilst Brent also threatens escalation.
 Either way following Legal Counsel’s opinion we feel the evidence, promises and facts support our position.